danielsauter/rapid-android-development/data.md

  16. Draw a text label indicating the distance from the current device location to the earthquake at the position of the earthquake on the screen.
  17. Draw a slowly animated green circle to indicate the current device’s location on the map.
 The pulse rate is one second for a 100-foot accuracy, or 0.1 seconds for a 10-foot accuracy.

 Let’s look at the `Location` tab next, which includes all the necessary code to determine the location of our device.
-It’s very similar to our <!--ref linkend="code.geolocation-->.
+It’s very similar to our [Geolocation/Geolocation/Geolocation.pde](../geolocation.html#codegeolocationgeolocationgeolocationpde).

 #####code/Data/DataEarthquakes/Location.pde
 [include](code/Data/DataEarthquakes/Location.pde)